 Time Frame.
 When plans are required by the Code Enforcement Official, a duplicate set of plans must be on the premises at all times for the code official to look at during the construction process.
 Building Permits are good for one full year from the date of issuance.
 They may be renewed for ½ the original Application fee.
 Building Permits that remain open, but not renewed (ie, No Final Inspection was called), are subject to a cumulative renewal fee to close.

 Inspections.
-Once a Building Permit is issued, Applicants MUST call the main office at 315-539-1950 to schedule the required inspections 24 hours in advance.
+Once a Building Permit is issued, Applicants MUST call the main office at 315-539-1950 or your assigned Code Enforcement officer to schedule the required inspections 24 hours in advance.

 - Customer Checklist Residential 1 & 2 Family